Frequently Asked Questions About the T-Pass Program

 How do I change information, cancel, or suspend my T-pass after I submitted my application?

 Please note that you must submit your cancellation or suspension request by the 15th of a month in order for the change to take effect the following month.
 Any other change must be made one month and one day in advance.

 No, it's your responsibility to cancel your account.

 T-passes ordered online through Atlas are available for pick up at the Atlas Service Center (E17-106) from 8:00 AM to 6:00 PM during the last three business days of the month prior to activation and any time during the month or semester in which that pass is active.

 Can someone pick up my T-pass for me?

-- Your MIT ID
+- His or her MIT ID

-- A photocopy of your MIT ID with an authorization for that person to sign for the pass.
+- A letter from you authorizing that person to sign for the pass